 THE TENNESSEE VALLEY AUTHORITY

 Many of the New Deal projects tried to fix problems in just part of the country.
 The most famous of these projects was the Tennessee Valley Authority (TVA).
-The TVA worked on flood control, reforestation, and hydroelectric power in the area round the Tennessee River.
+The TVA worked on flood control, reforestation, and hydroelectric power in the area around the Tennessee River.
 They gave jobs to more than 1,000 Americans on a project that Roosevelt saw as a model for other government projects in the future.
 Led by David Lilienthal, the TVA workers built dams to use the Tennessee River to make hydroelectric power.
 Electric lighting and machinery made the lives of people who lived in the area easier, and it also encouraged more people to start businesses.
 The TVA didn’t just build dams.
 They also tried to teach farmers important lessons about crop rotation, soil replenishment, fertilizing, and reforestation.

 Primary Source: Photograph